juanitogan/p8-programming-fonts/README.md

 ![PICO-8 Tektite font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-tektite-oem.png)
 <br>![PICO-8 Tektite font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-tektite-mono-oem.png)

-This is the first font I worked on... because, well, it was just sitting there, begging to be tweaked, when poking around various tools.
+This is the first font I worked on... because, well, it was just sitting there, begging to be tweaked, and it seems to have a bit of a cult-like fan base because it is different, yet, readable.
 I call this one a semi-sane choice for programming.
 It is a very VGA-ish 9x16 (plus I added an extra line of "external leading" because it looks better with more line space, but few editors pay attention to that attribute--_HxD_ being the only one I tested that does--so you may want to tell your editor to space it more).
 If you like it, you can get the matching set of non-P8 versions (that I also modified a bit from the original Tektite font) by visiting their home here: https://github.com/juanitogan/mkwinfont (also direct-linked below).
 * Windows FON fonts:
   * [**PICO-8 Tektite**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-tektite.fon)
   * [**PICO-8 Tektite OEM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-tektite-oem.fon)